ImpurrfectLife

 Sometimes when you are experiencing grief you do not even have the words to express the depth of your pain out loud.
 And keeping a grief journal is an excellent way to release those painful emotions through pen to paper.

-I’ve always been a fan of journaling and it has helped in different pivotal points in my life.
+I’ve always been a fan of journaling, which has helped in different pivotal points in my life.
 Reflecting on previous life experiences, I now see just how far I’ve come and am stronger as a result.

 A grief journal can be as simple as a composition book from the Dollar General store or more elaborate and personalized.
 There are multiple options of designs you can explore to suit your needs.
 Below are just a few examples.